 - Sarapura, S. and Puskur, R. (2015).
 Gender capacity development and organizational culture change in the CGIAR Research Program on Aquatic Agricultural Systems: A conceptual framework.
 WorldFish.

-Gender Research Coordinator and Gender and Social Inclusion Research Leader of the CGIAR Research Program on Climate Change, Agriculture and Food Security Programme (CCAFS)
+Gender Research Coordinator and Gender and Social Inclusion Research Leader of the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS)

 Director of Women in Global Science and Technology (WISAT)